godspeedsystems/gs-documentation/docs/microservices-framework/telemetry/overview.md

 ## Features
 Godspeed provides the following features to implement observability:

-### Enable/disable observability
+### 1. Enable/disable observability
+You can [enable/disable OTel](../CLI.md/#otel) in Godspeed.

+### 2. Configurations of OTel endpoints
+You can [configure](./configuration.md) various OTel endpoints in Godspeed.

+### 3. Add custom traces, logs and metrics in the workflows
-You can enable/disable observability in Godspeed
+You can add [custom traces, logs and metrics](./custom-metrics-logs-traces.md) in Godspeed workflows.